|

 tools that matter as much as the way they are used.
 ‘The critical

 technology in winemaking is the method’.
-He uses open top fermenters,
+He uses open top

-which are quite small – a bit like lagares.
-These open fermenters
+fermenters, which are quite small – a bit like lagares.
+These open

-their use.
+advantage with their use.

 At last, a wine.
 It’s 2004 Cabernet, from tank and